radstevee/packed/docs/getting-started.md

         outputDir = File("...") // Where the pack will be generated }

+    assetResolutionStrategy =
-    assetResolutionStrategy = ResourceAssetResolutionStrategy(this::class.java) // Will resolve assets from the resources of this JAR file
+        ResourceAssetResolutionStrategy(this::class.java) // Will resolve assets from the resources of this JAR file

-    // If you would like to use the negative spaces plugin: install(negativeSpaces)
+    // If you would like to use negative spaces: install(negativeSpaces)
 }
 ```